 Warning: Under the TCJA, in some cases a business may not be eligible for bonus depreciation starting in 2018.
 Examples include real estate businesses that elect to deduct 100% of their business interest expense and dealerships with floor-plan financing, if they have average annual gross receipts of more than $25 million for the three previous tax years.

 Section 179 expensing election.
 This allows you to deduct (rather than depreciate over a number of years) the cost of purchasing eligible new or used assets, such as equipment, furniture, off-the-shelf computer software, and qualified improvement property.
-For qualifying property placed in service in 2019, the expensing limit is $1.02 million.
-The break begins to phase out dollar for dollar when asset acquisitions for the year exceed $2.55 million.
-For qualifying property placed in service in 2020, the expensing limit is $1.04 million.
-The break begins to phase out dollar for dollar when asset acquisitions for the year exceed $2.59 million.
-(These amounts are annually indexed for inflation.)
+For qualifying property placed in service in 2021, the expensing limit is $1.05 million (up from $1.04 million for 2020).
+The break begins to phase out dollar for dollar when asset acquisitions for the year exceed $2.62 million (up from $2.59 million for 2020).
 You can claim the election only to offset net income, not to reduce it below zero to create a net operating loss.